puran-water/ro-design-mcp/README.md

 ### Contributing

+Contributions are welcome!
+Please:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes with clear messages
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+4. Push to your fork and submit a Pull Request

 ### Code Style

-- Python 3.10+ type hints
+- Python 3.10+ with type hints
-- Black formatting (88 char line length)
-- Comprehensive docstrings
+- Clear docstrings for all functions
+- Follow existing code patterns
-- pytest for all new features
+- Add tests for new features

 ## Troubleshooting